 Utah Bail Bond Laws

-The Utah Bail Bond Act are the Laws that govern the Bonding industry.
-Utah is a Right to Bail State; unless the accused; (a) committed a Capital crime. (b) Felony committed while on probation, parole, or while; free on Bail. (c) felony when there is substantial evidence to support that the person would constitute a substantial danger to any other person or to the community, or is likely to flee the jurisdiction of the court, if released on bail.
+The Utah Bail Bond Act is a set of laws that govern the bonding industry.
+Utah is a Right to Bail state An accused person may be released on bail unless the he/she/they (a) committed a capital crime, (b) committed a felony while on probation, parole, or while free on bail, or (c) committed a felony when there is substantial evidence to support that the person would constitute a substantial danger to any other person or to the community, or is likely to flee the jurisdiction of the cour.

-A Bond shall be exonerated if charges not filed after 120 days Bail is posted.
-If the accused Fails to Appear the courts will begin forfeiture of the bail.
-Furthermore; the Bail Bond Company shall be given time for bringing the defendant to court.
+A bond shall be exonerated if charges are not filed after 120 days bail is posted.
+If the accused fails to appear the courts will begin forfeiture of the bail.
+Furthermore, the bail bond company shall be given time for bringing the defendant to court.

 A Utah bail bond company may surrender without cause the defendant.
 A motion to release maybe filed for entry of nonappearance with the judicial court.
 Sureties may at any time prior to a defendant’s failure to appear surrender the defendant and obtain exoneration of bail.
 Collateral may be provided to secure bail bond fees, the face amount of the bail bond issued, or both.
 A disclosure form provides the terms and conditions of the bond.
 Standard fees regulate Utah bail bond agency’s charges.